Skip to content

 Limitations

 • Sensitive data. reyn does not redact sensitive content before indexing.
 Do not index secrets, credentials, or PII unless you understand the implications.
-A redaction policy is planned for Phase 2.

 See also